Hello and welcome to our Disability Access and Assistance Information pages.

 We will make sure you pay the price of the ticket as it was at date you applied and anyone who applied for a ticket before we sold out will still be given one, we keep a small reserve for such cases.

-Is all of your site accessible by wheelchair?
+Is the entire site accessible by wheelchair?

 Wheelchair users can access the arena and we will be running two daily shuttles to and from the MBS at set times.